brianjleeofcl/http-jdbc/README.md

 ## API Reference
 ### route `/users`
 #### Method `GET`
-retrieves all users as a JSON Array.
+retrieves all users as a JSON Array; will send `[]` if no users are saved in database.

 #### Method `POST`
 inserts new user information provided as body of request; data should be sent in JSON.